Gabapentin (Oral route)

 Neurontin® capsules, tablets, and solution may be taken with or without food.

-Swallow the Gralise® tablet or the Horizant® extended-release tablet whole.
-Do not crush, break, or chew it.
+Swallow the capsule whole with plenty of water.
+Do not open, crush, or chew it.

 Measure the oral liquid using a marked measuring spoon, oral syringe, or medicine cup.
 The average household teaspoon may not hold the right amount of liquid.